 Todd and Jackie — the dynamic duo behind Furnish Me Vintage — have done it again.
-First they created the Shaggin’ Chalet in Gatlinburg, Tennessee.
-Now, they’ve created a second 1970s-1980s-style vacation spot, a condo they call “Groovy Getaway” also in Gatlinburg.
+First they created the Shaggin’ Chalet (update: no longer available for rental)in Gatlinburg, Tennessee.
+Now, they’ve created a second 1970s-1980s-style vacation spot, a condo they call “Groovy Getaway” (update: no longer available for rental – but I’ll keep this retrolicious story up for our archive).
 The Groovy Getaway is decked out with wall-to-wall shag carpet, 70s and 80s decor, and there’s even a shuffleboard table and vintage Atari games to play.
 Super fun.

 Jackie tells the story:

 Todd and I decided to sell our beloved Shaggin’ Chalet (Kleenex, please).
 We absolutely adored the place but it’s proven to be a bit more house than this two-person family needs.
 We’ve re-created the retro vay-kay dreamland concept in an easier to manage 3 bedroom/3 bath modernist condo.

 Our new Groovy Getaway is located in Gatlinburg (same as the Shaggin Chalet), on Mt.
 Harrison with outstanding mountain views.
 You can even see Skiers at Ober Gatlinburg and the Gondola (tram) pass by from the HUGE 16×9 foot patio.